naiylo/voxelizeR/README.md

 ## README

-Repository for the R package "voxelizeR" build in cooperation of the Benjamin Brede and Oskar Schiedewitz
+Repository for the R package "voxelizeR" build in cooperation of Benjamin Brede and Oskar Schiedewitz